What matters most is still

 A strategic conversation, not a presentation.

-but to determine whether a strategic blind spot actually exists.
+The first step with AIXOMA is a structured strategic conversation.
+Not to present a solution but to determine whether a real strategic blind spot exists.

 a joint perspective to determine whether what already happens inside the hotel carries strategic relevance — or is simply operational noise.